LiatheHNaj/Software-Project/docs/definitions.md

 Hit Points - how tough your character is in combat and other dangerous situations this is calculated by the class selected from the beginning.

-## Feature
+##Feat

-Features - These are special abilities that are added to the character.
+Feat - These are special abilities that are added to the character.
 These will be able to be selected by the user.

 ## Spell